SalishSeaCast/SalishSeaNowcast/docs/deployment/skookum.rst

     $ tmux new -s make_averaged_dataset

-In the first :program:`tmux` terminal, activate the :file:`/SalishSeaCast/nowcast-env` environment, and launch the :command:`dask-scheduler` with its serving port on 4386, and its dashboard port on 4387:
+In the first :program:`tmux` terminal, launch the :command:`dask-scheduler` with its serving port on 4386, and its dashboard port on 4387:

 .. code-block:: console

-    $ mamba activate /SalishSeaCast/nowcast-env
+    $ cd /SalishSeaCast/SalishSeaNowcast
-    (/SalishSeaCast/nowcast-env)$ dask scheduler --port 4386 --dashboard-address :4387
+    $ pixi run dask scheduler --port 4386 --dashboard-address :4387

 Use :kbd:`Control-b ,` to rename the :program:`tmux` terminal to ``dask-scheduler``.

-Start a second :program:`tmux` terminal with :kbd:`Control-b c`, activate the :file:`/SalishSeaCast/nowcast-env` environment, and launch the 4 :command:`dask worker` processes with these properties:
+Start a second :program:`tmux` terminal with :kbd:`Control-b c`, launch the 4 :command:`dask worker` processes with these properties:

 * 1 thread per worker
 * 64G memory limit per worker